Music Gateway logo

 What does supersonic do?

 Supersonic exceeds the speed of sound.
-The sound wave or series of sound waves cause confusion because its frequency is above the range of normal human hearing.
+The sound wave or series of sound waves is confusing because its frequency is above the range of normal human hearing.
 Supersonic may also be called ‘ultrasonic’.